Manuel Sagolia – A gunman in the Lincoln County War of New Mexico, he rode with the posse that killed John Tunstall on February 18, 1878.

 James Albert “Ab” Saunders – Fought with the Regulators in the Lincoln County War of New Mexico.
 He survived but was wounded during the conflict.
 Several years later, when he was having surgery to correct continuing problems with the injury, he died of complications in San Francisco, California on February 5, 1883.

 William Saunders – A gunman, he shot Sid Moore in June 1885 in White Oaks, New Mexico.

 John Scroggins – Fought with the Regulators in the Lincoln County War of New Mexico.
 Afterward, he disappeared.

-John Henry Selman (1839–1896) – Texas lawman, gunfighter, and an outlaw, Selman rustled cattle around Fort Griffin, Texas with John Larn.
+John Henry Selman (1839–1896) – Texas lawman, gunfighter, and outlaw, Selman rustled cattle around Fort Griffin, Texas, with John Larn.
 He befriended Billy the Kid during the Lincoln County War and killed John Wesley Hardin in August 1895.
 George Scarborough killed him on April 6, 1896.

 John Shears – A gunman, he killed W.W.
 Pruner on June 2, 1888.

 Luke Short (1854-1893) – Earning a reputation as a gunfighter in Dodge City, Kansas, Short later moved to Texas where he was involved in the Short-Courtright Duel in 1887 and shot and killed a Charles Wright, who was trying to muscle him out of business in 1890.
 In 1893, he became desperately sick from an unknown illness and died in bed at the age of 39.

 “Texas” John Horton Slaughter (1841–1922) – A Texas Ranger, Slaughter later moved on to become the Cochise County, Arizona Sheriff where with his six-shooter and sawed-off shotgun, cleaned up Arizona Territory more than any other single individual.
 He died on February 15, 1922.